Dome-like Creamy Kiwi Cake

 - Spread a few tablespoons of cream on this first layer of sponge, sprinkle with the fruit, close it with the sponge rectangles.

-- Repeat until you cover the entire bowl mold to a flat surface.
+- Repeat until you cover the entire bowl mould to a flat surface.
 Place it in the fridge for about 3 hours.

-- Unmolding is a delicate procedure having in mind that you want to see this dome standing and not crumbling down.
-Cover the mold with a flat plate large enough and than turn it upside down in a rapid but not abrupt move.
-Take the mold off slowly (it should come off easily), take the plastic wrap off too and admire this beauty you made for a few moments before eating it (in one sitting like we do 😉 )
+- Unmoulding is a delicate procedure having in mind that you want to see this dome standing and not crumbling down.
+Cover the mould with a flat plate large enough and then turn it upside down in a rapid but not abrupt move.
+Take the mould off slowly (it should come off easily), take the plastic wrap off too and admire this beauty you made for a few moments before eating it (in one sitting like we do 😉 )

 In case you would like to check it out, the original “Tasty Japan” recipe is here.